abernal30/mypweb/book/05-Big-Data-and-ML.md

 Predicting market direction of a price is quite a challenging task as market data involves lots of noise.
 The market moves either upward or downward, and the nature of the market movement is binary (Jeet and Vat, 2017).

-In this session, we use a OLS, to predict a 1 day open price, the price of the 19 April 2022,  of a cryptocurency, in this case Bianance, "BNB-USD".
+In this chapter, we use a OLS, to predict a 1 day open price, the price of the 19 April 2022,  of a cryptocurency, in this case Bianance, "BNB-USD".
 Some ideas and code are adapted from  Jeet and Vat (2017).

 Binance Launched in July 2017, Binance is the biggest cryptocurrency exchange globally based on daily trading volume.
 Binance aims to bring cryptocurrency exchanges to the forefront of financial activity globally.
 The idea behind Binance’s name is to show this new paradigm in global finance — Binary Finance, or Binance.